Last Updated: November 2017

 DRB's New Employee Benefit Education Videos / Checklist

 Alaska Supplemental Annuity Plan

 SBS Annuity is a participant-directed plan.
-This means that you choose from the investment options offered by the plan.
+This means you choose how the annuity is invested from the options offered by the plan.
 There are several investment options for this fund.
-The division of Retirement and Benefits will mail you an information packet that will include a PIN for you to use to access your account online.
+The Division of Retirement and Benefits will mail you an information packet that will include a PIN to access your account online.
 You will also receive a quarterly statement of your contributions and interest.

-For more detailed information about the SBS Annuity Plan, you can visit the Retirement & Benefits website at http://doa.alaska.gov/drb/sbs_ap/plan_pubs/general_info.html.
+For more detailed information about the SBS Annuity Plan, you can visit the Retirement & Benefits website.

 Teachers' Retirement System (TRS)

 Employees in permanent and long-term nonpermanent positions are eligible to participate in the state's Deferred Compensation Plan.
 This optional plan allows eligible employees to put money aside for the future and reduce their taxable income at the same time.
-For more information on this tax deferral program, contact the Plan Administrator at the Division of Retirement & Benefits at (907) 465-4460 or visit their web site at http://doa.alaska.gov/drb/dcp/index.html.
+For more information on this tax deferral program, contact the Plan Administrator at the Division of Retirement & Benefits at (907) 465-4460 or visit the Deferred Compensation website.

 Retirement & Benefits Seminars

 The Division of Retirement & Benefits provides educational seminars regarding retirement and benefits plans.
-Information about these seminars can be found on the Division of Retirement & Benefits web site at: doa.alaska.gov/drb/reps/newseminars.html
+Information about these seminars can be found on the Division of Retirement & Benefits website.